zorang-hiring/trading-p/README.md

 ```
 DOCKER_BUILDKIT=0 docker-compose -f docker/docker-compose.yml --env-file docker/sample.env up --build
 ```
-Note: if you get timeout message because of some reason (e.g. slow local computer or internet connection) just run command twice or more.
+Note: Build is massive, so if you get timeout message because of some reason (e.g. slow local computer or internet connection) just run command twice or more.

 ## Usage: